 Oh, friends.
 This book delivered so much more than what was promised.

-It was incredible, deserving to be an entirely different tier, all on it’s own.
-I loved this book and immediately bought the next two–something I never do, especially considering we’re not exactly in a wonderful financial situation, at the moment.
+The Long Way to a Small, Angry Planet was incredible, deserving to be an entirely different tier, all on it’s own.
+I loved this book and immediately bought the next two–something I never do.
 I just loved everything about this so much and I’m so excited to continue reading.
 And you’d better believe I’ll read anything that Chambers writes, going forward, without hesitation.